MicrosoftDocs/nav-content/dynamics-nav-app/sales-how-make-offers.md

     **Note**: If you have set up recurring sales lines for the customer, such as a monthly replenishment order, then you can insert these lines on the quote by choosing the **Get Recurring Sales Lines** action.
 10. On the **Lines** FastTab, in the **Item No.** field, enter the number of an inventory item or service.
 11. In the **Quantity** field, enter the number of items to be offered.

-    **Note**: For items of type Service, the quantity is a time unit, such as hours, as indicated in the **Unit of Measure Code** field on the line.

     The **Line Amount** field is updated to show the value in the **Unit Price** field multiplied by the value in the **Quantity** field.